looker-open-source/components/src/components/Flex/Flex.md

 </Table>
 ```

-Here is a more visual example of how using `justifyContent` affects the distribution of items in a `<Flex />` component.
+Here is a visual example of how using `justifyContent` affects the distribution of items in a `<Flex />` component.

 ```js
 <div>